Japan's big banks expand into global aircraft financing, leasing

 Still, the true test for new entrants hoping to reap profits is yet to come, industry veterans say.

-Mitsui & Co Ltd (8031.T), which began rebuilding its aircraft leasing operations last year, had to shrink its business drastically when airplane prices plunged after the September 11, 2001 attacks.
+Mitsui & Co Ltd, which began rebuilding its aircraft leasing operations last year, had to shrink its business drastically when airplane prices plunged after the Sept.
+11, 2001 attacks.